 While analysts are forecasting this century’s “Roaring ‘20s” to be around the corner, we will also most likely have to navigate significant economic uncertainty which will impact spending behaviour.
 Not forgetting any experience that has been replicated digitally over the last year – take working from home or grocery shopping as an example – will likely continue now we have embedded those habits into our routines.

 Zendesk has conducted extensive research to understand what’s next for customer experience and engagement in 2021.
-Our third annual Customer Experience Trends Report surveyed customers, agents, customer service leaders and technology buyers and looked at data from more than 90,000 companies across 175 countries, including 29,000 firms in Europe.
+Our third annual Customer Experience Trends Report surveyed customers, agents, customer service leaders and technology buyers and looked at data from more than 90,000 companies across 175 countries, including 29,000 firms in Europe and the UK.
 In this article we take a look at the key findings in the report for Europe, and how businesses can use them to adapt their customer experience in order to meet the challenges of a volatile economy.

 Transitioning to a truly digital-first world